Charles Barkley: Early life

-Barkley was born and raised in Leeds, Alabama, 10 miles outside Birmingham.
+Barkley was born in Leeds, Alabama, 17 mi east of Birmingham and grew up there.
 He was the first black baby born at a segregated, all-white town hospital and was in the first group of black students at his elementary school.
 His parents divorced when he was young after his father abandoned the family, which included younger brother Darryl Barkley.
 His mother remarried and they had a son, John Glenn.
 Another brother, Rennie, died in infancy.
 His stepfather was killed in an accident when Charles was 11 years old.

-He attended Leeds High School.
-As a junior, Barkley stood 5 ft 10 in and weighed 220 lb.
+Barkley attended Leeds High School.
+As a junior, he stood 5 ft 10 in and weighed 220 lb.
 He failed to make the varsity team and was named as a reserve.
 However, during the summer Barkley grew to 6 ft 4 in and earned a starting position on the varsity as a senior.
 He averaged 19.1 points and 17.9 rebounds per game and led his team to a 26–3 record en route to the state semi-finals.
-Despite his improvement, Barkley garnered no attention from college scouts until the state high school semi-finals, where he scored 26 points against Alabama's most highly recruited player, Bobby Lee Hurt.
+Despite his improvement, Barkley received no attention from college scouts until the state high school semi-finals, where he scored 26 points against Alabama's most highly recruited player, Bobby Lee Hurt.
 An assistant to Auburn University's head coach, Sonny Smith, was at the game and reported seeing, "a fat guy... who can play like the wind".
 Barkley was soon recruited by Smith and majored in business management while attending Auburn University.

-College
+College career

-Barkley played collegiate basketball at Auburn for three seasons.
+Barkley played collegiate basketball for the Auburn Tigers for three seasons.
 Although he struggled to control his weight, he excelled as a player and led the SEC in rebounding each year.
 He became a popular crowd-pleaser, exciting the fans with dunks and blocked shots that belied his lack of height and overweight frame.
 It was not uncommon to see the hefty Barkley grab a defensive rebound and, instead of passing, dribble the entire length of the court and finish at the opposite end with a two-handed dunk.
 His physical size and skills ultimately earned him the nickname "The Round Mound of Rebound" and the "Crisco Kid".